-WideStike - Phytogen varieties with the designation W or W3 on the bag or in the variety name.
+WideStike - Phytogen varieties with the designation W on the bag or in the variety name.
 Like Bollgard 2, Widestrike varieties contain two genes that produce proteins toxic to caterpillar pests.
-Additionally, W3 varieties contain three genes that produce proteins toxic to caterpillar pests.
-For more information on utilization of transgenic traits with insecticidal properties consult MSU extension publication # 2471 "Insect control guide for agronomic crops" available online at https://extension.msstate.edu/sites/default/files/publications/publications/p2471_0.pdf agronomic crops" available online at https://extension.msstate.edu/sites/default/files/publications/publications/p2471_0.pdf
+For more information on utilization of transgenic traits with insecticidal properties consult MSU extension publication # 2471 "Insect control guide for agronomic crops" available online at http://extension.msstate.edu/publications/publications/insect-control-guide-for-agronomic-crops